mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/experimental.md

  blocks, preferably using the Obfuscated Text block to provide some protection (not perfect protection) of the key embedded in a packaged app.

+{:id="ChatBot.Model" .text} *Model*
+: Set the name of the model to use.
+See https://appinv.us/chatbot for the current list of supported models.
+Leaving this blank will result in the default model set by the provider being used

+{:id="ChatBot.Provider" .text} *Provider*
+: Set the name of the provider to use.
+See https://appinv.us/chatbot for the current list of supported providers.

 {:id="ChatBot.System" .text} *System*
 : The "System" value given to ChatGPT.
 It is used to set the tone of a conversation.
 For example: "You are a funny person."